meghana315/Resume-Generator/README.md

 ![Resume Page Screenshot](assets/images/resumepage.png)
 # Features
 • User-friendly interface: Clean and simple design for easy resume creation.

-• Personal Information Form: Users can input their name, contact details, and personal summary.
+• Personal Information Form: Users can input their name, contact details,and personal summary.

 • Education Section: Allows users to add their educational qualifications.

 • Work Experience Section: Users can input details about their previous jobs and roles.

 • Skills Section: Add relevant skills for the resume.
 • Download/Print Resume: After generating the resume, users can easily download it as a PDF or print it directly.
 • Responsive design: The app is responsive and works well on mobile, tablet, and desktop.